joe-p/Mithras-Protocol/PROTOCOL.md

 - `utxo_amount`: The amount available in the UTXO

-- `utxo_index`: The index of the UTXO in the merkle tree
+- `path_selectors`: Booleans indicating left/right child at each level of the Merkle path

 - `utxo_path`: The Merkle path to the UTXO in the tree with root `utxo_root`